"We are very fortunate to have hired such a wonderful team!!" by A.K., Past Client

 Tallahassee Possession with Intent to Sell Defense Lawyer

 If you have been charged with possession with intent to sell in Leon County, it is important to hire an attorney who is knowledgeable and experienced with narcotics crimes.
-The attorneys at Pumphrey Law will attempt to formulate a defense or mitigating circumstances for the particular facts of your case.
+The criminal defense attorneys at Pumphrey Law will attempt to formulate a defense or mitigating circumstances for the particular facts of your case.

 The team at Pumphrey Law has years of experience on both sides of the law.
-The attorneys understand the seriousness of a drug charge and will work to ensure your rights are represented.
+The attorneys understand the serious nature of a drug charge and will work to ensure your rights are represented.
 The Tallahassee criminal lawyers will handle your case with care and guide you through each step of the legal process.

 The difference between being charged with possession with intent to sell instead of a charge for possession of a controlled substance is very small.
 Penalties for possession with intent to sell are much more severe.
 Some examples of factors that will increase your chances of being charged with possession with intent to sell are:

-- Large quantities of the controlled substance
+Large quantities of the controlled substance;

-- Presence of packaging or paraphernalia for the controlled substance, such as baggies or scales
+Presence of packaging or paraphernalia for the controlled substance, such as baggies or scales;

-- How the substances were packaged
+How the substances were packaged;

-- Presence of large amount of cash or weapons
+Presence of large amount of cash or weapons.

 In some instances, the charge could be increased to drug trafficking if the controlled substances are sold either across state borders, throughout the state or from a foreign country into Florida.
 This could be a federal offense with harsh consequences.